D. Worth Clark

-David Worth Clark (April 2, 1902 – June 19, 1955) was a Democratic congressman and United States Senator from Idaho, its first U.S. Senator born in the state.
+David Worth Clark (April 2, 1902 – June 19, 1955) was a Democratic U.S. representative and senator from Idaho, its first U.S. senator born in the state.

 Early years

 Clark was born in Idaho Falls, Idaho and attended public schools there.
 He attended Columbia University in Portland, Oregon, and the University of Notre Dame in South Bend, Indiana, where he earned a bachelor's degree in 1922.

 Clark graduated from Harvard Law School in 1925 and was admitted to the bar that year.
 He commenced practice in Idaho at Pocatello, and was the state's assistant attorney general from 1933 to 1935.

 Congress

 House

 Clark was elected to the U.S. House from the 2nd district of Idaho in 1934.
 The seat had been vacant for several months, since the untimely death of Thomas Coffin in June.
 Clark was re-elected in 1936, easily defeating his successor, newspaper publisher Henry Dworshak of Burley.